programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 However, `trim()` will only clean the beginning and end of the cell, leaving unnecessary whitespace in the body of the sonnet.
 To trim each line individually use the [GREL control](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Controls) `forEach()`, a handy loop that iterates over an array.

-From the *parse* column, create a new column named *text*, and click in the *Expression* box.
+From the *parse* column, create a new column named "text", and click in the *Expression* box.
 A `forEach()` statement asks for an array, a variable name, and an expression applied to the variable.
-Following the form `forEach(array, variable, expression)`, construct a loop using these parameters:
+Following the form `forEach(array, variable, expression)`, construct the loop using these parameters:

 - array `value.split("<br />")`, creates an array from the lines of the sonnet in each cell.
 - variable `line`, each item in the array is then represented as the variable (it could be anything, `v` is often used).